rudderlabs/dagster-rudderstack/README.md

 # resources.py
 from dagster_rudderstack.resources.rudderstack import RudderStackRETLResource

 rudderstack_retl_resource = RudderStackRETLResource(
             access_token="access_token")
 ```
+RudderStackRETLResource exposes other configurable parameters as well.
+Mostly default values for them would be recommended.
+* request_max_retries: The maximum number of times requests to the RudderStack API should be retried before failng.
+* request_retry_delay: Time (in seconds) to wait between each request retry.
+* request_timeout: Time (in seconds) after which the requests to RudderStack are declared timed out.
+* poll_interval: Time (in seconds) for polling status of triggered job.
+* poll_timeout: Time (in seconds) after which the polling for a triggered job is declared timed out.

 ### Ops and Jobs

 Define ops and jobs with schedule.
 Provide the [connection id](https://www.rudderstack.com/docs/sources/reverse-etl/airflow-provider/#where-can-i-find-the-connection-id-for-my-reverse-etl-connection) for the sync job